HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/ConvertTo-WDACPolicy.md

 ## Description

-This cmdlet presents the Code Integrity logs in a graphical interface (GUI) and enables the user to choose the logs.
-The logs can be filtered in various ways, such as Date, Type, Policy that generated them, and so on.

-This cmdlet is versatile and offers a broad range of functionalities that can be applied independently or combined for very precise and specific tasks.
+This is a multi-purpose cmdlet that offers a wide range of functionalities that can either be used separately or mixed together for very detailed and specific tasks.

-This cmdlet allows you to perform an in-place upgrade of a deployed base/supplemental policy or create a new supplemental policy based on the selected logs.
+It currently supports Code Integrity and AppLocker logs from the following sources: Local Event logs and Microsoft Defender for Endpoint Advanced Hunting results.

+The cmdlet displays the logs in a GUI and allows the user to select the logs to be processed further.

+The logs can be filtered based on many criteria using the available parameters.

+The output of this cmdlet is a Supplemental Application Control (WDAC) policy.
+Based on the input parameters, it can be associated with a base policy or merged with an existing Base or Supplemental policy.

 ## Parameters